bihor/fp_masterquiz/README.md

 - Startingpoint added again to a plugin.
 - pluginName in the list-view changed to show, if a target page is defined.
 - Bugfix: documentation.

+Changes in 7.1.0:
+- Refactoring with the Rector-tool.
+You need to use "Flush TYPO3 and PHP Cache".
+- PageTitleProvider added.
+- Documentation again.

 You find the whole changelog here: https://raw.githubusercontent.com/bihor/fp_masterquiz/refs/heads/master/Documentation/ChangeLog/Index.rst